Tax Credits and Incentives to Go Solar Electric

 Is your utility Pacific Power or Portland General Electric?

 The largest provider of renewable energy incentives in this state is the Energy Trust of Oregon.
 They receive funds from five privately owned utilities (Portland General Electric, Pacific Power, NW Natural Gas, Cascade Natural Gas and Avista) through a public purpose charge on rate payer monthly bills.
 This money is paid out for qualifying renewable energy and energy efficiency projects.
 Customers of Portland General Electric and Pacific Power qualify for cash incentive if they install a solar PV system.

-These Energy Trust cash incentive are generally paid directly to the solar contractor.
+The Energy Trust cash incentives are generally paid directly to the solar contractor.
 They act as a coupon on the total solar system cost, decreasing the amount you pay the contractor.

 The application for Energy Trust Incentives must be made prior to construction.
 To be eligible to for Energy Trust incentives, the solar installation must meet the following four requirements:

 - Have a solar resource (TSRF) of 75% or higher

 - 10 years of roof life

 - Be installed by a certified Trade Ally of Energy Trust of Oregon.

 - Be a grid-tied system in Pacific Power or Portland General Electric territory.